 Are you ready to onboard a virtual assistant to your team?
-Getting your VA joining your team can be an overwhelming feeling.
+Getting your VA to join your team can be an overwhelming feeling.
 However, before you do that, it is vital to prepare first a checklist.
 And this checklist should not miss to include a virtual assistant contract.

 What is a Virtual Assistant Contract?